Mihrimah Sultan (daughter of Suleiman I): Mosques and charities

 Mihrimah also sponsored a number of major architectural projects.
 Her most famous foundations are the two Istanbul mosque complexes that bear her name, both designed by her father's chief architect, Mimar Sinan.

 The first Mihrimah Sultan Mosque (Turkish: Mihrimah Sultan Camii), also known as the İskele Mosque (Turkish: İskele Camii), is one of Üsküdar's most prominent landmarks and was built between 1543 or 1544 and 1548.
 The twin-minaret mosque complex consisted of a mosque, a medrese, a soup kitchen to feed the poor, a clinic and a primary school.
 The primary school, library and medrese are now used as an outpatient clinic.

 The second Mihrimah Sultan Mosque beside the Edirne Gate (Turkish: Edirnekapı) in the western wall of the old city of Istanbul was built between 1562 and 1565.
 It consists of a fountain, medrese and hamam.
 Unlike its namesake, it features a single minaret.

 She also commissioned the repair of the 'Ayn Zubaydah spring in Mecca and established a foundation to supply wrought iron to the navy.

-Mimar Sinan

-Mimar Sinan, a sixteenth-century architect, was allegedly in love with Mihrimah after supposedly seeing her for the first time while she was accompanying her father on his Moldova Campaign.
-To impress her, Sinan built a bridge spanning the Prut River in just thirteen days.
-He asked for her hand in marriage only to have his proposal rejected by her father.
-He is then said to have poured his heart into his architecture.
-Some claim that he built the Mihrimah Sultan Mosque in Üsküdar to resemble the silhouette of a woman with her skirt sweeping the ground.

 Death

 Mihrimah Sultan died in Istanbul on 25 January 1578 having outlived all her siblings.
-She is Süleyman's only child to have been buried in his tomb in the Süleymaniye Mosque complex.
+She is Suleiman's only child to have been buried in his tomb in the Süleymaniye Mosque complex.